 Associate Professor of History & Chair of the History Department

-With Ona Renner-Fahey and Clint Walker (Modern and Classical Languages and Literatures), RHG is co-director of the Russian Studies Program at the University of Montana.
-Students interested in a Russian Studies minor should meet with Prof. Greene or his comrades in MCLL.
+With Ona Renner-Fahey and Clint Walker (Modern and Classical Languages and Literatures), Professor Greene is co-director of the Russian Studies Program at the University of Montana.
+Students interested in a Russian Studies minor should meet with Professor Greene or his comrades in MCLL.

 Field Of Study: